tdspora/deploy/README.md

 The files reference private Docker Hub repository and cannot be used without proper login.
 If you feel authorized, please request the access from the authors.

-# TDM installation process
+# TDspora installation process

-Please make sure you have an acces to private docker repo for download TDM.
+Please make sure you have an acces to private docker repo for download TDspora.

-## How to install TDM from scratch
+## How to install TDspora from scratch

 **Clean up previous installation**